 Graham E. Being Human; Being Animal Mousley A. The New Literary Humanism :59-76 Palgrave 978-0754654261

-Title of presentation: 'Introducing Shakespeare North', Conference title: The Cockpit-Phoenix Theatre, Place/location of conference: London Metropolitan Archives, Presentation type: Oral presentation
+'Introducing Shakespeare North', The Cockpit-Phoenix Theatre, London Metropolitan Archives, Oral presentation.
+2017

-Title of presentation: 'Renaissance Studies and Outreach: Shakespeare North as a Case Study' (for Society of Renaissance Studies), Conference title: English: Shared Futures, national subject conference, hosted by University English and the English Association, Place/location of conference: Newcastle and Northumbria Universities, Presentation type: Oral presentation
+'Renaissance Studies and Outreach: Shakespeare North as a Case Study' (for Society of Renaissance Studies), English: Shared Futures, national subject conference, hosted by University English and the English Association, Newcastle and Northumbria Universities, Oral presentation.
+2017

-Title of presentation: Agues, rheums and fluxes: medicine, medical education and the history of illness', Conference title: History of Medicine in Practice, Place/location of conference: University of Uppsala, Presentation type: Oral presentation
+Agues, rheums and fluxes: medicine, medical education and the history of illness', History of Medicine in Practice, University of Uppsala, Oral presentation.
+2014

-Institution: Keele University, Collaborator: School of English, Faculty of Humanities, Faculty of Medicine
+Keele University, School of English, Faculty of Humanities, Faculty of Medicine.
+2014

-Institution: Knowsley Metropolitan Borough Council and associated groups, Collaborator: Prescot Townscape Heritage; Prescot Culture, Arts and Heritage Group; Knowsley Ambassadors; Knowsley VEN;
+Knowsley Metropolitan Borough Council and associated groups, Prescot Townscape Heritage; Prescot Culture, Arts and Heritage Group; Knowsley Ambassadors; Knowsley VEN;.

 Other invited event:

-Title of event: Early-Modern War and Peace Network Conference on 'War Reporting and Reportage', Location: University of Wales, Bangor, Description: 'Battles lost and won: William Cavendish, marquis of Newcastle, and the representation of war in La Méthode Nouvelle et Invention Extraordinaire de Dresser les Chevaux'
+Early-Modern War and Peace Network Conference on 'War Reporting and Reportage', University of Wales, Bangor, 'Battles lost and won: William Cavendish, marquis of Newcastle, and the representation of war in La Méthode Nouvelle et Invention Extraordinaire de Dresser les Chevaux'.
+2012

 Other Professional Activity: